Vanishing orders, suspensions and zero degree Tur\'an densities: Introduction

 such that for every edge \(e = \{v_{1}, v_{2}, \ldots, v_{k}\}\in E(F)\) with \(\sigma(v_1) < \sigma(v_2) < \cdots < \sigma(v_k)\), it holds that

 for every $\mathcal{L} \in [k]^{(\ell)}$.
 In particular, we call $\varphi$ an \textit{$\ell$-vanishing coloring} of $F$ under $\sigma$. \end{defn}

 A basic observation is that a $k$-graph has a $1$-vanishing order if and only if it is $k$-partite, while every $k$-graph trivially admits a $k$-vanishing order.
-Combining the above results of~\cite{ding20243,reiher2018hypergraphs}, we obtain the following structural consequence for $3$-graphs.
+Combining the above results of~\cite{ding20243,reiher2018hypergraphs} gives the following structural consequence for $3$-graphs.

 \begin{theorem}[\cite{ding20243,reiher2018hypergraphs}] Let $F$ be a $3$-graph.
-If $\pi_{2}(F)=0$, then it has a 2-vanishing order. \end{theorem}
+If $\pi_{2}(F)=0$, then it has a $2$-vanishing order. \end{theorem}